Donating PPE to frontline NHS staff

 Digital technologies and skills allow us to stay connected to friends and family, to work and to study.
 Learn more about the programmes Shell is running to help communities stay connected and employment-ready.

 Foodbanks are experiencing a huge increase in demand and a significant drop in donations.
-We’re helping out with ongoing funding in our local communities.
+We’re helping out with ongoing funding and donations to foodbanks to support vulnerable people in our local communities.